What's The Best Type Of Fitness Flooring?

 The same applies to both hard and soft surfaces.
 One of the biggest mistakes we see in home gyms is the use of interlocking foam tiles.
 Foam functions well with yoga and Pilates.
 But in a garage gym with free weights and any fitness equipment, it’s not suitable.

-One of the best options for fitness flooring is rubber flooring.
+One of the best options for fitness flooring to support your workout style is rubber flooring.
 This is because it’s available in a range of thicknesses and styles.
 It starts at about 15mm thick and goes up to 60mm.
 You can choose between tiles, rolls, and interlocking tiles.
 Rubber is usually the go-to choice for commercial gyms because of its versatility.
-If you need flooring that will cater to different types of exercises then rubber fitness rolls would be ideal.
+If you need flooring that will cater to different types of exercises, then rubber fitness rolls would be ideal.

 If you’re looking for something specific for dance, yoga, or sports, then wood flooring is perfect.
 Sprung’s wood flooring features a shock-absorbing underlay as well as a 5G click system for simple and quick installation.

-Another flooring option is artificial turf.
+Another flooring option is a sprint track.
 If you plan on doing sled pulling and sprinting, then artificial turf is a great choice.
 It adds a bold statement of colour in a gym and adds a new layer of versatility to a facility.

 For more advice on the right flooring solution, we’ve pulled together a gym flooring buying guide to help you make the best choice for your project.